-The 30,000 square metre building is part of the Urban Mediaspace project, and houses the new library, a citizen service centre, automatic parking for 1,000 cars and new harbour-side public squares.
-New cycle paths run through the scheme that includes over 450 bicycle parking spaces, and the new light railway will run with a station at Dokk1.
+The 30,000 m2 building is part of the Urban Mediaspace project, and houses a library, a citizen service centre, automatic parking for 1,000 cars, and harbour-side public squares.
+Cycling paths run through the scheme that includes over 450 bicycle parking spaces, and a light railway station.

-The new library has already become a new vibrant hub and a connecting "hinge" that opens up to new experiences in the city of Aarhus.
+The library has already become a new vibrant hub and a connecting "hinge" that opens up to new experiences in the city of Aarhus.

-The two open levels of the library are connected by the media ramp, which consists of five platforms dedicated to numerous activities: exhibitions, gaming, interactive workshops, reading and events.
+The two open levels of the library are connected by the media ramp, which consists of five platforms dedicated to numerous activities: exhibitions, gaming, interactive workshops, readings, and events.
 Combined with the literature and media sections, the media ramp offers a meandering path of activity through the building leading up to the children's area on the top floor.